eaxsi/sim7000-tracker/README.md

 # SIM7000 Tracker
 Arduino project based on the LilyGO-T-SIM7000G board with some additional sensors added.
-The trakcer sends location info from the device to a MQTT broker via LTE connection.
+The tracker sends location info from the device to a MQTT broker via LTE connection.

 # Hardware
 - LilyGO-T-SIM7000G